Starkville to Meridian - Serving Central and East Mississippi

 Do I need a permit to build a fence in Louisville, MS?

-Yes - within Louisville city limits, the zoning ordinance treats construction and alteration of structures as work requiring a building permit, and the city also enforces a corner-visibility rule that restricts fence placement near intersections.
-Contact the City of Louisville Building Department before setting posts, particularly on corner lots or anywhere the fence exceeds standard residential height.
-For properties outside city limits in unincorporated Winston County, permit and setback requirements vary by parcel and should be confirmed with the Winston County Chancery Clerk and applicable county offices before construction begins.
+Inside city limits, yes - Louisville's zoning ordinance treats building or altering structures as work that needs a building permit, and the city also enforces a corner-visibility rule that restricts fence placement near intersections.
+You don't have to handle it alone; we check with the City of Louisville Building Department before setting posts, especially on corner lots or anywhere your fence runs taller than standard residential height.
+If you're outside city limits in unincorporated Winston County, permit and setback requirements vary by parcel, so we confirm those with the Winston County Chancery Clerk and the applicable county offices before we start.

-Yes - when a neighborhood carries written architectural standards or an HOA review process, we build to those requirements covering style, height, stain or color, and gate hardware, and we keep the documentation aligned with City of Louisville zoning and permit expectations.
-Louisville has fewer large master-planned HOA subdivisions than larger metro markets, so many properties are governed by city zoning inside the city limits or by county property rules outside them rather than by HOA bylaws.
-If you are unsure whether your home is subject to HOA rules, we start by reviewing your deed restrictions and any subdivision covenants provided at closing before we quote the job.
+Then we build to it.
+When a neighborhood carries written architectural standards or an HOA review process, we match their requirements on style, height, stain or color, and gate hardware, and we keep the paperwork lined up with City of Louisville zoning and permit expectations.
+That said, Louisville has fewer large master-planned HOA subdivisions than bigger markets, so a lot of properties are governed by city zoning inside the limits or county rules outside, rather than HOA bylaws.
+If you're not sure whether your home is under HOA rules, send us your deed restrictions or any subdivision covenants from closing and we'll review them before we quote the job.

-I'm on a corner lot in Louisville - what's the deal with the sight triangle for fences?
+I'm on a corner lot - what's the deal with the sight triangle?

-Louisville's zoning ordinance includes a corner-visibility requirement that prohibits obstructions to vision - including fences - between 3.5 feet and 15 feet above street level within a defined distance of the right-of-way intersection at a corner.
-In practice, that means full-height privacy fence sections must start back from the corner, or step down in height near the street, so drivers have clear sight lines for cross traffic.
-We lay out the sight triangle during our measurement visit so post locations are confirmed compliant before any digging starts and you do not face a costly post relocation after inspection.
+Louisville's zoning ordinance keeps obstructions like fences out of the way between 3.5 and 15 feet above street level within a set distance of a corner intersection.
+In plain terms, that means your full-height privacy sections have to start back from the corner, or step down in height near the street, so drivers get clear sight lines for cross traffic.
+We lay out that sight triangle during our measurement visit and confirm your post locations are compliant before anyone digs - so you're not looking at a costly post relocation after inspection.

-What fence works best on rolling lots out toward Legion State Park?
+What works best on my rolling lot out toward Legion State Park?

-On the rolling terrain near Legion State Park, racking panels with the grade is the difference between a fence line that looks intentional and one that waves across the hillside.
-For wood privacy runs, we plan shorter sections with deliberate step-downs at grade breaks; for larger acreage, field fence with properly braced H-brace corners handles long runs and elevation change without pulling terminal posts out of alignment.
-On sections that transition into wet draws, we adjust the post-setting method to minimize standing water around wood posts and keep the base of the fence clear of debris accumulation.
+On the rolling terrain near Legion State Park, racking the panels with your grade is the difference between a fence line that looks intentional and one that waves across the hillside.
+For wood privacy runs, we plan shorter sections with deliberate step-downs at the grade breaks; for larger acreage, field fence with properly braced H-brace corners handles the long runs and elevation change without pulling terminal posts out of line.
+Where a section drops into a wet draw, we adjust the post-setting method to keep standing water off your wood posts and keep the base of the fence clear of debris.

-Can you fence around a shop or open storage area in Louisville without it looking industrial?
+Can you screen my shop or storage area without it looking industrial?

-Yes - Louisville's zoning ordinance defines a 'concealing fence' for screening applications where non-residential uses or storage areas meet residential neighborhoods, describing the screening as largely opaque with limits on through-visibility.
-For screening projects that are required or just preferred, we match the visual style with wood privacy panels or a purpose-designed screen section while planning gate access and service clearances around how the property actually operates.
-The key design step is establishing access-point locations first, then building the screen fence around those functional requirements rather than the other way around.
+We can.
+Louisville's zoning ordinance defines a 'concealing fence' for screening where non-residential uses or storage areas meet residential neighborhoods - largely opaque, with limits on through-visibility.
+Whether the screening is required or just what you'd prefer, we match the look with wood privacy panels or a purpose-built screen section while planning your gate access and service clearances around how the property actually runs.
+The trick is to nail down where your access points go first, then build the screen fence around those, not the other way around.

 Ready for a fence estimate?